kerenzhou062/PEALS/docs/callpeak.md

 ### `-s`/`--sample FILENAME`

-If specified, will select samples in an additional column of sample matrix ('--matrix') used for testing by the following format: "column_name:value", in which the value should be unique for each condition, e.g., "group:HeLa_control".
+If specified, will select samples in an additional column of sample matrix ('--matrix') used for testing by the following format: "column_name:value", in which the value should be unique for each condition, e.g., "group:HeLa_control" (only samples in "group" column with value "HeLa_control" will be processed).

 ### `-i`/`--input DIRECTORY`